oceanbit/ngx-vue/README.md

     <p>{{comp}}</p>
   `
 })
-class TestComponent implements OnChanges {
+class TestComponent implements OnSetup extends SetupComp {
     // In order to get typechecking working, defaults like these are required
     // Don't worry - they'll be overwritten by the `@Setup` return
     helloMsg: string = '';